 Integrated Data Accelerates Business Planning and Consolidated Financial Close

 With quotas changing, territories being split and rebalanced, and capacity getting deployed and redeployed, the company knew it needed a highly tuned sales process capable of continuously optimizing.
 That’s where Adaptive Insights enters the picture.

-With Adaptive Insights for Sales, Winshuttle now has the ability to easily create a bottom-up model for meeting top-line booking targets.
+With the Adaptive Insights Business Planning Cloud, Winshuttle now has the ability to easily create a bottom-up model for meeting top-line booking targets.
 In addition, the company can finally connect its model to its Salesforce data to automatically bring in opportunity and account level information by rep.

 Today, the sales team can easily view historical and seasonal trends in Adaptive Insights to project sales going forward while analyzing staffing, productivity, ramp, quota coverage, and attainment across multiple regions.
 All this easily accessible data makes it simple to look at multiple scenarios for growth projections, compare multiple plans, conduct what-if analyses in real time, and make adjustments to its sales strategy and forecast on a rolling basis.

 “I’m able to have my operations teams in EMEA and North America update their sales forecasts, and I can see the results to the overall plan in real time,” said Scott Spilker, manager of business and sales operations at Winshuttle.
 “Dashboards enable us to run capacity and headcount scenarios on the fly and see the impacts of those changes immediately.
 It opened our eyes to things that we may not have known before and gave us the ability to further explore and model out changes in data points we may not have expected.”